Netflix vs Amazon Instant Video: Which is the best video streaming service? We take a look.

-Shows such as the House of Cards remake, Bloodline and, more recently, Narcos can stand up to any show produced by one of the major TV networks, while Daredevil and Jessica Jones are building a gritty shared comicbook universe that's way beyond anything made by The CW.
-On the less serious side, Netflix is also behind the animated comedy show BoJack Horseman, as well as achingly hip Aziz Ansari comedy Master of None, and the Judd Apatow produced Love.
+Shows such as the House of Cards remake, Bloodline and, more recently, Narcos and Stranger Things can stand up to any show produced by one of the major TV networks, while Daredevil and Jessica Jones are building a gritty shared comicbook universe that’s way beyond anything made by The CW.
+On the less serious side, Netflix is also behind the animated comedy show BoJack Horseman, as well as achingly hip Aziz Ansari comedy Master of None, and the Judd Apatow-produced Love.

 Amazon started off its original programming with a much lighter touch, but also made less of an impact, with comedy shows like Betas and Alpha House.
 However, it has stepped up its game considerably, and has taken a little more of a Netflix-like approach.

-This arguably started with the high-quality comedy-drama Transparent, which won a Golden Globe award for best TV series (comedy/musical).
-More recently we've seen the acclaimed dystopia of The Man in the High Castle, and the perfectly pitched '80s nostalgia of comedy-drama Red Oaks.
+This arguably started with the high-quality comedy-drama Transparent, which previously won a Golden Globe award for best TV series (comedy/musical).
+More recently we’ve seen the acclaimed dystopia of The Man in the High Castle, and the perfectly-pitched ’80s nostalgia of comedy-drama Red Oaks.

 Amazon takes a slightly less focused, more blunt-force approach to obtaining original content than Netflix.
 This can pay off spectacularly, such as with Amazon UK winning the right to show one of the hottest US dramas of the past year in Mr. Robot.